glest/glest-source/mk/windows/README.md

 1. Download Git for Windows (or make sure it is installed)
 2. Go to the target directory and clone this repository by running the following command in the command prompt: `git clone https://github.com/ZetaGlest/zetaglest-source.git`
-3. After cloning, run `clone-deps.bat` in `/mk/windows`
+3. After cloning, run `setup.bat` in `/mk/windows`.
-4. Run `build-zg.bat` in `/mk/windows`.
-5. The built binaries will be found in the corresponding Visual Studio version and platform selected in `/mk/windows`.
+4. The built binaries will be found in the corresponding Visual Studio version and platform selected in `/mk/windows`.
+5. Run and enjoy! :)

+*Side-note for developers who want to debug:*

 Configuration in Visual Studio must be left as "Release", otherwise it won't compile, but one can still use debugging options by making the following changes in the project properties: